+Employee benefits (continued)

-(iii) Share based payment transactions
+Share based payment transactions

-The Group has established an employee share ownership plan (ESOP) under which employees are entitled to purchase units in the ESOP on a deferred payment basis.
-Each unit carries the rights to benefits of ownership of one share of the Bank upon completion of a five year service lockin period.
+The Group had an employee share ownership plan (ESOP) under which employees are entitled to purchase units in the ESOP on a deferred payment basis.
+Each unit carries the rights to benefits of ownership of one share of the Bank upon completion of a five year service lock-in period.
 The cost to the Group, representing the fair value of the units offered determined, using the Black-Scholes model, is recognised as an expense in the consolidated statement of income over the vesting period, with corresponding increase in the ESOP reserve recognised as a separate component of the consolidated statement of changes in equity.
 The amount recognised as an expense is adjusted to reflect the number of share awards for which the related service conditions are expected to be met, such that the amount ultimately recognised as an expense is based on the number of share awards that meet the related service conditions at the vesting date.
-The Group has presently suspended the employee contributions in respect of the scheme and is currently undertaking a review of the existing ESOP.
+The Group cancelled the scheme during the current year (refer note 27).